raglew/EnkelSpill/README.md

-# EnkelSpill
+TicTacToe

-En enkel Python Turtle Spill
+Used Python 3 and Turtle

-Vi må vel designe spillet først?